Officiating takes center stage midway through NHL playoffs | Times Leader

 Vegas coach Peter DeBoer tried to do his part to affect officiating in his team’s series against Colorado.
 DeBoer said after Game 2 he “can’t even blame the refs because they’re fighting the embellishment of grabbing your face or falling down or dropping your stick every period.”

-Setting aside delay of game penalties, the Golden Knights were whistled for three penalties to the Avalanche’s six in Games 3 and 4 and tied the series.
+Setting aside delay of game penalties, the Golden Knights were whistled for three penalties to the Avalanche’s seven in Games 3, 4 and 5 — and took a 3-2 series lead.

-Bergeron called Trotz’s comments about his faceoffs “veteran play” to get linesmen to think about it part of the gamesmanship of a series.
+Bergeron called Trotz’s comments about his faceoffs a “veteran play” to get linesmen to think about their part of the gamesmanship of a series.

 Cassidy pointing out “the exact calls that are getting called on us do not get called on them” was part of his answer that drew the hefty fine, but he doesn’t want anything said off the ice to affect penalties the rest of this series.